rgr14/TechChallengeET3/README.md

 ## Overview

-This application is intended to predict the nearest houses available for renting in five neighboods of Sao Paulo:
+This application is intended to predict the nearest houses available for renting in five neighboods of São Paulo:
 - **1**: Pinheiros
 - **2**: Alto de Pinheiros
 - **3**: Jaguare